A Theoretical and Empirical Comparison of the Temporal Exponential Random Graph Model and the Stochastic Actor-Oriented Model: Simulation-Based Comparison

-More specifically, for the SAOM process, we expect that a Markovian data-generating process without strategic action in a moderately-sized network without simultaneous edge formation should be recovered equally well by the SAOM and the TERGM because such a process meets all theoretical assumptions of the SAOM and because the TERGM is also compatible with these assumptions.
+More specifically, for the SAOM DGP, we expect that a Markovian data-generating process without strategic action in a moderately-sized network without simultaneous edge formation should be recovered more adequately by the SAOM because such a process meets all theoretical assumptions of the SAOM and its updating process is geared specifically to such a DGP.
+The TERGM is also compatible with these assumptions but may be less precise as the it would also be compatible with other DGPs.
 We simulate such a process using the \texttt{NetSim} package \citep{stadtfeld2015netsim} for the statistical programming environment \texttt{R} \citep{coreteam2016r:}.

-For the TERGM process, we expect than once we do not impose a continuous-time sequential edge updating process by actors, but rather a TERGM process determined by discrete updating between time steps and from an edge-based perspective using a Metropolis-Hastings network sampler as implemented in the \texttt{ergm} package \citep{hunter2008ergm}, the TERGM should be better able to recover the true parameters of the data-generating process because such a process violates a number of SAOM assumptions.
+We also expect that a TERGM DGP determined by discrete updating by actors and from an edge-based perspective using a Metropolis-Hastings network sampler as implemented in the \texttt{ergm} package \citep{hunter2008ergm}, rather than an imposed continuous-time sequential edge updating process by actors, should lead to a better model fit when the TERGM is estimated compared to the SAOM because some of the specific assumptions of the SAOM may not be met.

 This comparison of two extreme cases---one directly using the data generating process of the SAOM and the other of the TERGM---serves to illustrate that these differences do matter and that one should pay careful attention to select an appropriate statistical technique in applied research.
 If we do find differences between the two models based on the two different processes, this may suggest that empirical networks may also vary on this continuum or even beyond, and this will pave the way for a research agenda where more focused comparisons can be conducted.